Adaptive Contracts for Cost-Effective AI Delegation: Experiment Details

-In this section, we present two additional experiments demonstrating that simple inspection policies (which inspect single signal at most) remain optimal even when adding parameterized correlation or random distribution perturbations.
+In this section, we extend the empirical analysis in \Cref{sec:swebench}.
+We first provide further interpretation of the role of inspection cost, and then present two additional experiments showing that simple inspection policies, which inspect at most one signal, remain optimal even after introducing parameterized correlation or random perturbations of the distribution matrices.
+Finally, we empirically study how the agent’s utility varies with the degree of information asymmetry.

+\paragraph{Multiple Optimal Policies at Zero Inspection Cost.} \Cref{fig:swebench_experiment} (Left) presents the optimal inspection policy $\bp^*$ as a function of inspection cost $d$, restricted to optimal policies that inspect at most one signal to simplify graphical presentation.
+For completeness, we note that multiple policies are optimal when inspection cost is zero ($d=0$).
+This is consistent with our theoretical findings: the contract design setting in \Cref{sec:swebench} satisfies MLRP+ISOP, and therefore by \Cref{thm:mlrp_isop_tractability} the optimal adaptive contract pays for at most one signal and one outcome.
+Then, \Cref{claim:optimal_contract_only_inspects_when_required} guarantees the existence of an optimal adaptive contract which inspects one signal at most.
+This implies that there exists an optimal inspection policy $p$ with support of size at most $1$ for all $d \ge 0$.
+And indeed, we obtain that $\bp=(0,0,1)$, $\bp=(0,1,1)$ and $\bp=(1,1,1)$ are all optimal for $d=0$, whereas $\bp=(0,0,1)$ is the unique optimal inspection policy for any strictly positive and sufficiently small inspection cost.

 \paragraph{Beta-Binomial correlation.} To model interdependence between tests, we utilize a Beta-Binomial compound distribution.
 Beta-Binomial is an extension of the Binomial distribution, in which the binomial success probability has a prior beta distribution.
 In the context of adaptive contracts, we use the beta prior to introduce correlation between tests: As initial observations (observed signal $k$) provide information about the value of $\mu$ (and thus about the conditional outcome distributions) via Bayes' rule.
 Formally, following the formulation of \citet{hisakado2006correlated} we introduce a correlation coefficient $\rho\in(0,1)$.
 Given the original expected value $\mu_i$, we define the modified signal distribution as: